Bobr3000-sudo/Course_code/README.md

 # Course Project: Adventure Game in C++

 ## Description
-This project is an adventure game developed in C++ for Linux.
+This project is an adventure game developed in C++ for GNU/Linux.

-## Requirements
+## Requirements for GNU/Linux
-- Linux operating system
 - C++ compiler g++
 - Installed library ncurses